 The COE must be completed and signed by a qualified professional at your school or place of employment who is familiar with your disability status.
 This person must certify that the documentation on file meets ETS Documentation Criteria and supports the testing accommodations you are receiving.
 If appropriate, you may have the form completed by a representative of a local vocational rehabilitation office.

 The COE can also be used as a shortcut for many applicants who currently receive certain accommodations in college or on the job.
-Test takers with LD and/or ADHD requesting 50 percent extended time and/or extra break time can use the COE in this way.
+Test takers with LD and/or ADHD, TBI, ASD, psychiatric disabilities, and/ or physical disabilities requesting 50% extended test time (time and one-half) or less and/or extra breaks can use the COE in this way.
 Additionally, many test takers who are blind, have low vision or are deaf or hard-of-hearing can use the COE as a shortcut.
 (Refer to the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs for details about using the COE if you have low vision or are blind, deaf or hard of hearing.)

 - Why can't the professional who diagnosed my disability sign off on the COE?